This post may contain affiliate links.

 There are two ways I like to do this:

-- use a database like skincarisma or cosdna.
+- use a skincare ingredient checker like skincarisma or cosdna.
 Both of these databases will allow you to search for products and quickly read through the ingredients list to see if there are any harmful ingredients.